 Once a training program has been implemented, the question becomes, how do you assess its success?
 There are several methods for measuring the effectiveness of cybersecurity training:

-• Evaluation of security incidents before and after training.
+- Evaluation of security incidents before and after training.
 One of the most reliable indicators is the change in the number of cyber incidents following training.
-If the number of incidents is significantly reduced, you can conclude that the training was effective;
+If the number of incidents is significantly reduced, you can conclude that the training was practical.

-• Conduct surveys and solicit feedback.
-Getting feedback from employees is also important.
-Identifying which aspects were useful and which require refinement can help improve and make subsequent courses more useful;
+- Conduct surveys and solicit feedback.
+Getting feedback from employees is also essential.
+Identifying which aspects were beneficial and which require refinement can help improve and make subsequent courses more useful.

-• Analysis of key performance indicators.
-Setting specific goals, such as reducing the number of incidents by 30%, will help quantify the program’s success.
-If KPIs are met or exceeded, it indicates that the training had a positive impact;
+- Analysis of key performance indicators.
+Setting specific goals, such as reducing the number of incidents by 30%, will help quantify the program’s success and effectiveness.
+If KPIs are met or exceeded, it indicates that the training had a positive impact.

-• Continue to analyze in the long term.
-It is critical to monitor how training affects the company’s overall safety culture in the long run, because once trained, employees may gradually lose knowledge.
+- Continue to analyze in the long term.
+It is crucial to monitor how training impacts the company’s overall safety culture in the long run, as employees may gradually lose knowledge once they have been trained.

 These methods provide information about the program’s effectiveness and areas for improvement.